Published at: 2025-10-31

 picture coming soon:

-2.3 Integration with Service Portal
+2.3 Linking in the Service Portal

 2.4 Web Ordering